-Under Act No. 483/2001 as amended, the National Bank of Slovakia set a cushion to maintain capital as Tier 1 own capital in the amount of 2.5% of the total risk exposure as of 1 October 2014 and determined the level of the countercyclical capital cushion for Slovak exposures at 1.25%.
-In 2019, the countercyclical capital cushion will be increased to 1.50% with effect from 1 November 2019.
+Under Act No. 483/2001 as amended, the National Bank of Slovakia set a cushion to maintain capital as Tier 1 own capital in the amount of 2.5% of the total risk exposure as of 1 October 2014 and determined the level of the countercyclical capital cushion for Slovak exposures at 1.50%.
+As regards the capital adequacy requirement for 2020, the National Bank of Slovakia approved an increase of the countercyclical capital cushion by 0.5% with effect from 1 August 2020 to a total level of 2.0%.
+The amount of the cushion to maintain capital remained unchanged in 2020, ie 2.5%.
+The total required amount of the Bank's capital adequacy is also impacted by an individual requirement arising from the defined SREP amount that remained unchanged for 2020.
+The National Bank of Slovakia announced that it will also apply the P2G (Pillar 2 Guidance) instrument with effect from 2020, which represents the expected reserve level to comply with the capital requirement.

 In the period under review and as at the reporting date, the ratio of the Bank's total own funds exceeded the minimum level required by the EU and Slovak legislation.
-As at 31 December 2018, the Bank achieved the following shares: the share of Tier 1 own capital at 14.43%, the share of Tier 1 capital at 14.43% and the total share of capital at 16.58%.
+As at 31 December 2019, the Bank achieved the following shares: the share of Tier 1 own capital at 13.99%, the share of Tier 1 capital at 13.99% and the total share of capital at 15.66%.